What is a real estate agent and what do they do?

 A real estate agent can be a valuable asset in selling and purchasing the right home and can make the process run smoothly and efficiently from start to finish.
 Let’s take a look at what a real estate agent actually does on a day-to-day basis.

 Real estate agents are professionals who know the property values, schools and neighborhoods in the area.
 Your real estate agent can provide you with tips to help you sell your home or find a property that’s right for you.
-They can also use your preferences to find homes with access to public transportation, a pool, a great school district – whatever is most important to you.
+They use your preferences to find homes with access to public transportation, a pool, a great school district – whatever is most important to you.

-Real estate agents can also help you price your home right or tell you if a property you’re considering is more expensive than average, thanks to their knowledge of area prices and comparable homes, which can save you a great deal of stress.
+Real estate agents can help you price your home right or tell you if a property you’re considering is more expensive than average, thanks to their knowledge of area prices and comparable homes, which can save you a great deal of stress.

-Between work and daily life, most people don’t have time to set up countless showings or endlessly search for homes and properties.
 Your real estate agent has access to a wide range of potential home buyers if you’re selling, and countless listings if you’re buying, via the multiple listing service (MLS) – and can save you tons of time by finding homes with open houses that are within your price range.

-Getting preapproved for a loan is an important step in the home buying process, and having an agent by your side can be beneficial.
+Whether you’re a buyer or seller, your real estate agent can help.
+When it comes to getting preapproved for a loan, your real estate agent has likely dealt with several mortgage lenders and can help guide you through the mortgage process.
+Getting a preapproval is an important step in the home buying process, and having an agent by your side can be beneficial.
 If you’re selling your home, your real estate agent will work with buyer’s agents to ensure potential buyers have been preapproved for a mortgage.

-Guide Negotiations
+Guide negotiations

-Not only will they try to get you the best offer if you’re a seller, they’ll also try and get you the best deal if you’re a buyer.
-Real estate agents can also make sure that there’s no one working on the home without authorization, and that a property owner has all the necessary permits and allocations for ongoing projects.
+If your home inspection or home appraisal reveals hidden issues with the property, your agent can help you negotiate repairs and replacements.
+The best real estate agents know how to negotiate with potential buyers or property owners, and they can help facilitate a compromise before a sale is finalized.
+Real estate agents try to get you the best deal if you’re a buyer.
+Real estate agents can make sure that there’s no one working on the home without authorization, and that a property owner has all the necessary permits and allocations for ongoing projects.
 Your agent might even suggest a different property for you if the homeowner is hiding a major long-term issue.

 Whether you’re selling or buying a home, you can expect to complete a lot of paperwork, some of which may be unfamiliar, especially if it’s your first time.
 Your agent can make sure that you complete your paperwork on time, that everything you fill out is correct and that you address any outstanding issues as quickly as possible.